Skip to content

 • mypy - static type checking

-• ruff - code linting
+• ruff - code linting and formatting

 • hatch - Starting projects, bumping versions and building packages